 "The alternative to chiropractic is surgery," said Abrams. "...because people tried physical therapy or acupuncture and it hasn't worked well enough.
 But [chiropractors] affect the musculoskeletal system and nervous system through adjustments.
 This process sends a reflex to and from the spinal cord back to the joint.
 It calms down pain along with the surrounding tissue too."

 "Chiropractic is strengthening," continued Abrams.
 "It's not just the snap, crackle, pop… It may take longer than getting cut open and doing rehab after surgery.
-However, I argue that the outcome is the same–if not better.
-Plus, you're not getting anesthesia, and there's no process of surgery recovery."
+However, I argue that the outcome is the same—if not better.
+Plus, you're not getting anesthesia, and there's no surgery recovery."

-"I explain it this way: When we put force through the joint, we push the joint to its end range," explained Abrams.
-"And the umph sends a reflex to the spinal cord and back to the joint.
+Abrams explains Thrive’s chiropractic adjustment services: "When we put force through the joint, we push the joint to its end range, and the umph sends a reflex to the spinal cord and back to the joint.
 This helps the joint and surrounding tissues relax.
 So, Grade Five is the snap, crackle, pop, and Grade Four involves little thrusts into the joint which causes cavitation.
 Despite what everyone thinks, it is quite safe.
 The pros outweigh the cons drastically…"

 FAQs